DanielFreier/ebay-listing-software/webroot/blog/wp-content/plugins/captcha/readme.txt

 If you have WP3 and captcha is still missing, make sure your theme has `<?php comment_form(); ?>`

-inside of `/wp-content/themes/[your_theme]/comments.php` (please chech the Twenty Ten theme's comments.php for proper example)
+inside of `/wp-content/themes/[your_theme]/comments.php` (please check the Twenty Ten theme's comments.php for proper example)